 This course, fully accredited by University of East London (UEL), is designed to give you the tools to explore design and find interesting solutions to complex problems - a skill in high demand in today's industries.

-A career-focused course with access to state-of-the-art equipment helps students gain a strong understanding of the design process and develop an impressive portfolio of work.
+You'll learn in highly equipped, state-of-the-art facilities and gain a strong understanding of the design process whilst developing an impressive portfolio of work to kickstart your career.

 Industry-based project requirements help build relationships with employers - and successful completion provides a route on to University or to study a specific area of 3D Design.

-The course offers a unique learning experience as modules are delivered in a universal way which facilitates a range of 3D design subject disciplines, yet still enabling students to specialise within their chosen area of study.
+This course offers you a unique learning experience as modules are delivered in a universal way which facilitates a range of 3D design subject disciplines, yet still enables you to specialise within your chosen area of study.

 The following list highlights the most common subject specialisms that students pursue on both the 3D Design HE programmes at Levels 4&5:

 - Product / Furniture Design